PshenAI/Velvet.Drive/README.md

 # Velvet | Drive

 This is a file storage service - diploma project for my courses.
 Login - admin.
 Password - admin.

-Or you can try oauth2 on the site itself - https://velvet-drive.herokuapp.com.
+~~You can try oauth2 on the site itself - https://velvet-drive.herokuapp.com.~~ **(Unavailable now!)**
-(May take a little while to boot!)

-This project is dockerized, but to boot the project successfully via docker you need to follow a few simple steps.
-1. Switch to a **`dockerized_branch`** branch in github.
-2. Execute `mvn clean package -DskipTests` to build an executable jar file.
+This project is dockerized, you can launch containers with project and database by running this command from the root of the project:

-3. Finally, run `docker compose up`.
+`docker compose up`

+You can then open the site by accessing it via http://localhost:8888/.

 ## P.S.
-Currently, heroku and aws support are not working, as my free trials ended, so dockerized and local versions have all AWS S3 logic commented out.
+Currently, heroku and aws support are not working, as my free trials ended, so for now project have all AWS S3 logic commented out.

-But still you can look up the code and click the site through.
+But still you can look up the code and click the site through by launching it locally - by uncommenting the h2 database section.

+Or you can run it via docker containers.

-As of now, I'm working on a different solution in my free time.
+As of now, I'm working on a different solution for data storing in my free time.